observablehq/framework/docs/imports.md

 const data = await fetch(import.meta.resolve("npm:us-atlas/counties-albers-10m.json")).then((r) => r.json());
 ```

-As with dynamic imports, you can use import resolutions with `npm:`, node, local, and remote imports; and Framework only resolves statically-analyzable import resolutions, as when `import.meta.resolve` is passed a single string literal.
+As with dynamic imports, you can use import resolutions with `npm:`, Node, local, and remote imports; and Framework only resolves statically-analyzable import resolutions, as when `import.meta.resolve` is passed a single string literal.

 ## Module preloads